enku/unittest-fixtures/README.md

 ## Description

-unittest-fixtures is a spin-off from my Gentoo Build Publisher project.
+unittest-fixtures spun off from my [Gentoo Build Publisher](https://github.com/enku/gentoo-build-publisher) project.
 I use unittest, the test framework in the Python standard library, where it's customary to define a TestCase's fixtures in the `.setUp()` method.
 Having done it this way for years, it occurred to me one day that this goes against